 Please enjoy this transcript of Cal Fussman’s interview with Larry King.
 Cal is a New York Times bestselling author and a writer-at-large for Esquire magazine, and Larry has been dubbed “the most remarkable talk show host on TV, ever” by TV Guide and “Master of the mic” by Time magazine.
-This interview was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.